 What we offer

-Both of these products use our Controlled Helical Retraction Device (CHoRDTM) which contains a patented ‘Helical track’ mechanism for controlled acceleration of the needle during retraction.
+All these products use our Controlled Helical Retraction Device (CHoRDTM) which contains a patented ‘Helical track’ mechanism for controlled acceleration of the needle during retraction.
 It also contains a ‘Sealed Port’ to minimize splutter, and to allow for aspirated fluid containment.
 These CHoRDTM-based products have unique features to prevent both NSIs and blood aerosols not seen in other safety devices.

 DUETTM controlled retractable syringe